Zack Short Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.65 team ERA ranks third across all MLB pitching staffs.
+- The Rangers' 3.69 team ERA ranks third across all league pitching staffs.

-- Rangers pitchers combine to allow 50 home runs (0.9 per game), the second-fewest in baseball.
+- Rangers pitchers combine to surrender 52 home runs (one per game), the fourth-fewest in the league.

-- Perez (6-1) takes the mound for the Rangers in his 11th start of the season.
-He's put together a 3.83 ERA in 56 1/3 innings pitched, with 41 strikeouts.
+- Dunning (4-0 with a 1.67 ERA and 26 strikeouts in 43 2/3 innings pitched) gets the start for the Rangers, his fifth of the season.

-- The lefty last pitched on Wednesday against the Pittsburgh Pirates, when he tossed seven innings, allowing two earned runs while giving up six hits.
+- In his most recent time out on Monday, May 22 against the Pittsburgh Pirates, the righty went 5 2/3 innings, giving up one earned run while surrendering six hits.

+- The 28-year-old has an ERA of 1.67, with 5.4 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .206 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.